jurre/crashlytics-asana/README.md

 Small Sinatra app that listens to Crashlytics webhooks and posts a task to Asana to a specified Workspace and Project.

+This is now deprecated in favor of the native integration in Crashlytics (which I contributed).

 Set it up on heroku!
 ---------------------